An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Experimental Setup

-We use a Maximum Likelihood method closely following \citep{frank2001simple,rozgic2011estimation} where N-gram Language Models (LMs) are employed to map text onto a scalar value.
-N-gram LMs compute the joint probability of a sequence of words or, equivalently, the probability of a word given the context of the preceding $n 1$ words.
-Given a sequence of M words $W=\{w_1,w_2,\ldots,w_M\}$, its N-gram probability is given by:
+We use a Maximum Likelihood method closely following \citep{frank2001simple,rozgic2011estimation} which employs N-gram Language Models (LMs) in a cumulative fashion as shown in Figure~\ref{fig:ngram_model}.
+An N-gram LM takes as input a text sequence - for example, an utterance $W$ consisting of $O$ words $W \{w_1,w_2,\ldots,w_O\}$ - and outputs a likelihood probability given by:

-We assume that the text corpus is annotated using ratings in the interval [\textit{1,K}] where \textit{1} indicates the lowest degree (\dq{absence of behavior}) and $K$ indicates the highest degree (\dq{strong presence of behavior}).
-First, we partition the corpus into $A_i$ and $\xoverline{A_i}$ such that $A_i$ contains text whose annotations lie in the interval [\textit{1,i+1}] while $\xoverline{A_i}$ contains those in the interval (\textit{i+1,K}].
-Then, we train N-gram LMs on $A_i$ and $\xoverline{A_i}$ to obtain a binary classifier, denoted as the $i^{th}$ pair.
-We repeat this for all integer-thresholded partitions $\{A_i, \xoverline{A_i} \} \forall \ i \in \{1,K-2\}$, shown in Table.~\ref{table:class_partitions}, to obtain $K$-2 binary classifier pairs.

-For a text sequence $W$, whose behavior score, $x$, we want to find, the \textit{ith} pair provides likelihoods $P_{A_i}(W)$ and $P_{\bar{A_i}}(W)$:

-From these, we calculate the posterior probability of each cumulative interval using Bayes Rule, as shown in Eq.~\ref{eq:class_posteriors}.
-For the prior probabilities, we do not use any domain-specific knowledge about the behaviors of interest, instead assuming them to be uniformly distributed i.e. $X \sim Uniform(1,K)$.
-We then compute posteriors for each adjacent interval using Eq.~\ref{eq:interval_posteriors}, resulting in a probability mass function of the behavior score:

-Since the \textit{ith} point in Eq.~\ref{eq:interval_posteriors} denotes the interval [\textit{i,i+1}], we represent it using its midpoint $i \frac{1}{2}$.
-Finally, the behavior score $x$ of text sequence $W$ is computed as simply the expected value: